Clyst Vale Childrens Centre

 BROADCLYST WOMEN'S INSTITUTE

-Broadclyst WI meet every fourth Thursday of the month at Broadclyst Victory Hall.
-From 7.15 p.m. for 7.30 p.m. start.
+Broadclyst WI meet every fourth Thursday of the month from 7.15 p.m. for 7.30 p.m. start.
+Our meetings are held at different venues so check our facebook page or contact us for details.
 The meetings usually last for about two hours.
+You are warmly invited to come and join in, have fun and learn something new!

 Our meetings include a talk or demonstration, social time, a business meeting and refreshments and raffle.
 There are two competitions.
 One of these, Flower of the Month, is used to raise funds for our sister group, Associated Country Women of the World.
 ACWW support women's groups and co-operatives in the third world.